 Personal injury attorneys only get paid if the client receives money from those responsible for causing them harm.
-The attorney gets a percentage of whatever compensation they win for the client, plus any costs associated with pursuing the case.
+The attorney gets a percentage of whatever compensation they win for the client, plus any costs associated with pursuing the case that (by law) must be paid back.
 The client gets the rest.
-Most personal injury lawyers who handle accident injuries such as car accidents are contracted on a contingency fee basis.
+Most personal injury lawyers who handle personal injury cases (such as car accidents) are contracted on a contingency fee basis (no-win, no-pay).

 If a lawyer takes the case and does not win in court the lawyer will absorb the cost out of pocket, not the plaintiff.
-This makes contingency fees work well for the plaintiff because the lawyer is paying all the cost, doing the work and taking the risk.
-Personal injury lawyers can put in hundreds of hours of work and hundreds of thousands of dollars in costs to prepare a case for trial.
-If they don’t win, they don’t get paid.
+This makes contingency fees work well for the plaintiff because the lawyer is doing the work and taking the risk.
+Personal injury lawyers can put in hundreds of hours of work and hundreds of thousands of dollars in costs to prepare a case for trial, but if they don’t win, they don’t earn their fee.

 A contingency fee is a prior arrangement between lawyer and client in which the lawyer receives a set percentage of the amount of recovery awarded to the plaintiff in a case.
 In most cases, monetary recovery is obtained through settlement, mediation, arbitration or trial.
 Generally, when a lawyer takes a case on contingency a client has no obligation to pay the lawyers fee unless the case is successfully resolved.
 Most lawyers usually have a contingency fee around 35-50%.